Seteeri/Particle/README.md

 as Blender and Emacs, and sandbox type games such as Minecraft.

-One major anti-pattern frequently encountered is the limitations created by programs extending functionality by providing a scripting language through embedding an interpreter such as Lua or Python, which eventually leads to interoperability issues where data and code must be managed in two different domains leading to a "desert of complexity and duplication".
+One major anti-pattern frequently encountered is the limitations created by programs extending functionality through a scripting language and embedding an interpreter such as Lua or Python, which as more functionality is developed, leads to interoperability issues, where data and code must be managed in two different domains leading to a "desert of complexity and duplication".

 The goal is not to create virtual realities for HMDs, although that naturally remains an orthogonal possibility.